From wedding and engagement rings to watches, gifts and heirlooms, many of us have items of significant value that would be costly to replace.

-Whether it’s worth £50 or £50,000, it’s important you have the correct level of cover in place for jewellery and other expensive items.
+Whether it’s worth £50 or £50,000, it’s important you have the correct level of cover in place for jewellery and other valuable items.

 You don't want to be left out of pocket if they are stolen or lost and you need to make a claim.
 Here’s what you need to know.

-Although you can take out specialist jewellery insurance, jewellery, watches and other valuables are often covered under your home insurance policy.
+Although you can take out specialist jewellery insurance, it’s often covered under your home insurance policy.

 Contents insurance should cover you for loss or theft of personal items such as jewellery from your home.